rustam-h/Mysql-basketball-management-system/README.md

 # Basketball management system

 Basketball management system database schema written in MySQL.
-The schema is based on National Basketball Association (NBA) model.
+The schema is based on National Basketball Association (NBA) model and includes regular season only.
 All of the data included are accurate for the 2020-2021 NBA season and are taken from [basketball-reference.com](https://www.basketball-reference.com/leagues/NBA_2021.html).

 * * *